 The Montoya Effect

-Montoya’s enthusiasm and sense of urgency is clearly catching on at Stanford.
-You don’t often see sentences like the one below in the first part of the latest Stanford study on ME/CFS.
+Jose Montoya’s enthusiasm and sense of urgency is clearly catching on at Stanford.
+You don’t often see sentences like the one below in the first part of the latest Stanford study on ME/CFS:

 Prevalence figures are often bandied about in the first part of a research paper, but rarely do researchers explicitly refer to the urgency of their investigations.

 Then again this was a study of firsts.
-This was the first time diffusion tensor imaging (DTI) has been used in Chronic Fatigue Syndrome.
-By tracking the motion of water in the brain DTI is able to pick up microstructural abnormalities other brain imaging techniques cannot.
-DTI has been effective in exploring neurodegeneration in a number of disorders including a recent Gulf War Syndrome study by Baraniuk.
-Zeineh also used an MRI to look for more obvious structural problems and arterial spin labeling to assess perfusion (fluid flow) through the brain.
+This is the first time diffusion tensor imaging (DTI) has been used in Chronic Fatigue Syndrome.
+By tracking the motion of water in the brain, DTI is able to pick up microstructural abnormalities other brain imaging techniques cannot.
+DTI has been effective in exploring neurodegeneration in a number of disorders, including a recent Gulf War Syndrome study by Baraniuk.
+Zeineh also used an MRI to look for more obvious structural problems and for arterial spin labeling (ASL) to assess perfusion (blood flow) through the brain.

 They used a “validated instrument” (except see the AHRQ report) – the Multidimensional Fatigue Inventory (MFI) – to assess fatigue severity.

-This rather select group of patients had to have severe enough cognitive problems for doctors to feel the need to do MRI’s to rule other diagnoses.
-The researchers had to plough through 300 hundred patient charts to find fifteen who met this criteria.
+This select group of patients had to have severe enough cognitive problems for doctors to feel the need to do MRIs to rule out other diagnoses.
+The researchers had to plow through three hundred patient charts to find fifteen who met this criteria.